 For many clients location is important and for others location is irrelevant.
 Location may come into play when the client requires that the development company be in a similar timezone to themselves.
 This obviously means that the working hours are similar and communication can take place throughout the day.

 When location is not a factor this means that the development team can work independently of the client’s timezone and commit work at regular intervals.
 This work can be reviewed, analysed and fed back by the client in their own time.
-This often takes place on a daily basis with teams communicating each day, with new development updates and feedback on these updates.
+This often takes place on a daily basis with teams communicating each day, with new development updates being deployed and feedback being provided on these updates.

 The development company may choose to bill the client in their own currency or in the client’s currency.
 This needs to be clarified and agreed upon upfront.
 A benefit to the client is that the currency of the development company may be somewhat weaker than the client’s currency, therefore the client could end up paying less for the same quality of work.

 The key to making offshore, outsourced development projects successful is communication.
-This is extremely important throughout the project from the briefing stage to the final completion and launch phase.
+Projects are often highly complex with many intricacies and custom requirements.
+Being able to articulate these requirements and provide constant input is extremely important throughout the project, from the briefing stage to the final completion and launch phase.

 The client should ensure that the development company has a solid understanding of their language, preferably that they share the same first language.
 Therefore the development company needs to have excellent oral and written skills and must be able to read, write and communicate effectively and clearly.